jrowellfx/seqLister/README.md

 ### condenseSeqOnes(seqList, pad=1)

-Takes a list of numbers and condenses it into the most minimal form using with the restriction that sequences are compressed to a range (A-B) if and only if the numbers are successive.
+Takes a list of numbers and condenses it into the most minimal form with the restriction that sequences are compressed to a range (A-B) if and only if the numbers are successive.

 Examples: